tencentyun/intlcloud-documents/yehe_doc/计算和容器/云原生分布式云中心/产品简介/产品概述_intl_en.md

 **Distributed application management**

-TDCC uses a distributed application management model based on cloud-native design.
+Tencent Kubernetes Engine Distributed Cloud Center uses a distributed application management model based on cloud-native design.
 It expands native K8s resources to multiple cloud and multiple clusters, supports distributing various resources to different clusters, including Kubernetes native Deployment/StatefulSet/ConfigMap/Secret, custom CRDs and third-party CRD resources.

 **Global application scheduling and orchestration**

-TDCC provides multidimensional scheduling and orchestration capabilities to improve application services scheduling from single-cluster scheduling to multi-cluster scheduling and from node scheduling to cluster scheduling based on Tencent Cloud’s mature and reliable application scheduling and orchestration capabilities.
+Tencent Kubernetes Engine Distributed Cloud Center provides multidimensional scheduling and orchestration capabilities to improve application services scheduling from single-cluster scheduling to multi-cluster scheduling and from node scheduling to cluster scheduling based on Tencent Cloud’s mature and reliable application scheduling and orchestration capabilities.
 It helps users to rationally plan resources from a global perspective, realize multi-cluster level awareness, proportional distribution, auto scaling, load balancing and other features, and complete tedious operations automatically.

 **Traffic governance**

-TDCC works in conjunction with Services, Ingress controllers, and Service meshes of multiple clusters, providing features such as multi-cluster Service discovery, multi-cluster Ingress/Gateway, and multi-cluster NetworkPolicy to achieve traffic load balancing and service routing across multiple clusters.
+Tencent Kubernetes Engine Distributed Cloud Center works in conjunction with Services, Ingress controllers, and Service meshes of multiple clusters, providing features such as multi-cluster Service discovery, multi-cluster Ingress/Gateway, and multi-cluster NetworkPolicy to achieve traffic load balancing and service routing across multiple clusters.
 More over, through multi-cluster Mesh Istio, Pod-to-Pod connections across cluster boundaries are realized, and communication between services running on different clusters can be managed through Mesh.

 **Application marketplace**